-This project will conduct a national study to inform skills development, policy and stakeholder decisions, and deepen our understandings of the quality of work in Canada in an emerging and challenging context.
+This project conducts a national study to inform skills development, policy and stakeholder decisions, and deepens our understandings of the quality of work in Canada in an emerging and challenging context.

-This project will analyze and adapt the research base on Workplace Innovation for Quality of Work – mainly from Europe– to support more innovative, engaging and inclusive workplaces in Canada.
+This project analyzes and adapt the research base on Workplace Innovation for Quality of Work – mainly from Europe– to support more innovative, engaging and inclusive workplaces in Canada.

-This project will identify gaps in how employers, employees and job seekers within certain industries in the Grand Erie area perceive issues related to quality of work within their sector/workplaces.
+This project identifies gaps in how employers, employees and job seekers within certain industries in the Grand Erie area perceive issues related to quality of work within their sector/workplaces.

-This research will focus on policies and regulations that protect and facilitate gig work for Canadians with disabilities.
+This research focuses on policies and regulations that protect and facilitate gig work for Canadians with disabilities.

-This research will address the key issues of under-employment of disabled Canadians, the low quality of work provided to many disabled Canadians, and employer concerns about quality of work produced when employing disabled persons
+This research addresses the key issues of under-employment of disabled Canadians, the low quality of work provided to many disabled Canadians, and employer concerns about quality of work produced when employing disabled persons.

 This research aims to understand the pandemic’s impact on job quality, including benefits, skills requirements and compensation, how the changes varied across industries and occupations, and how those trends related to labour shortages.